sheng09/PHYS3070-2020/Week2/README.md

 ### 2.3 Other Languages
 Besides `FORTRAN`, you can use any other languages to complete lab1 and lab2 experiments and assessments.

 First, you can use *FORTRAN*, *C*, *C++*.
-Programs in those languages are of high computational performance, however you may need to take some computing courses to learn how to use them (e.g., [here](https://www.coursera.org/learn/c-for-everyone)).
+Programs in those languages are of high computational performance, however you may need to take some computing courses (e.g., [here](https://www.coursera.org/learn/c-for-everyone)) to learn how to use them.
 Teaching those languages is out of the scope of PHYS3070, but we can help you if you have questions.

 Second, you can use some simple languages like *Python*, *perl*,... the so call [*Scripting language*](https://en.wikipedia.org/wiki/Scripting_language).
-Usually, *Python*
+Some/most of you are familiar with *Python* or have used *Python*.

 # 3. Lab1-Earthquake Location